Awethon/awethon.github.io/content/posts/scala-wrappers.md

 ### Syntactic sugar for class wrappers

-Although initialization is in reverse order (compared to mixins) might be confusing.
+OOP wrappers make code look nice and tidy, but there are a few minor inconveniences.
+We wrap our implementation with wrappers and wrapper names now appear from the outermost wrapper to the innermost one.
+The other inconvinience is that we get nested code with probably the beefiest initialization code (`ItemDaoImpl`) in the innermost part.

-With the power of Scala implicits, it is pretty easy to make code look like trait mixins are being added to a class.
+With the power of Scala implicits, it is pretty easy to solve these issues.

 {{< highlight scala >}}
 implicit class WrapperHelper[A](private val a: A) extends AnyVal {